 I look for UX research, evaluation and training work.
 Substantively, this includes strategy workshops, requirements gathering, heuristic reviews, usability testing, focus groups, ethnographic research, user interviews, accessibility, information architecture, web and mobile evaluation, a variety of UX-related training modules, custom training and mentoring.
 I also help companies better understand the nuances of hiring UX professionals and building effective UX teams.

 What kind of work do I not do?

 Short answer: Not design.
 Not development.

 Longer answer: Although I do have some basic design skills, I’m not a designer: not a “UX designer,” not an “interaction designer,” and not a “visual designer.”
 In addition, I’m definitely not a developer either.

 Does the job posting have both UX research and UX design?

 You may find that a job description has both research and design skills listed.
-If you can’t find someone who has true expertise in both, let’s talk about partitioning off the research, evaluation, strategy or training efforts.
+If you can’t find someone who has true expertise in both, let’s talk about partitioning off the research, evaluation, strategy or training/mentoring efforts.
 I’d certainly be happy to take on aspects of a position so that you can find a full-time hire that is an expert at design.

 Am I willing to take a full-time permanent position?